conan-io/docs/reference/conanfile/methods/package_info.rst

 ==============

 The ``package_info()`` method is the one responsible of defining the information to the consumers of the package, so those consumers can easily and automatically consume this package.
 The ``generate()`` method of the consumers is the place where the information defined in the ``package_info()`` will be mapped to the specific build system of the consumer.
 Then, if we want a package to be consumed by different build systems (like it happens with ConanCenter recipes for the community), it is very important that this information is complete.
-This might require

 .. important::